 Often when we think of serving others as a family, our minds immediately go to working in a soup kitchen or singing at the nursing home.
 While both of these are good, they don’t work for every season of life or every family’s unique circumstances.
 Random Acts of Kindness are a perfect way to serve others regardless of circumstances because they are simple, inexpensive, and flexible.

 It cures selfishness and the ever growing entitlement attitude of our culture.

 If there is anything running rampant in our culture today it’s selfishness and entitlement.
 These attitudes are expected, exonerated, and even celebrated.
 Don’t give in, give OUT.
 Serving someone else puts the focus of our time and energy on them instead of US (and that latest coveted gadget or whatever else monopolizes our attention).

 If there is anything I want to teach my kids, it’s a lifestyle of giving.
 If they are focused on others, there’s less time to think about their own needs, desires, and wants.
-RAK creates a regular habit or lifestyle of giving, as we are constantly looking for little ways to cross off one more BINGO square.
+These Random Acts of Kindness printables help create a regular habit or lifestyle of giving, as we are constantly looking for little ways to cross off one more BINGO square.
 It’s almost a contest, but this contest comes complete with prizes for OTHERS.
 Over the years, as we’ve built this habit first at Christmas and then into our everyday, I’ve loved seeing the improvement in attitudes and even sibling relationships.
-I love that RAK enables us to make this a part of who we are as a family.
+I love that it enables us to make this a part of who we are as a family.